 The Final steps were then to apply Lens Profile Corrections, remove Chronic Aberration, and check and remove any dust spots on the image.
 The end result was pretty much the image you see above.

-Adobe Lightroom is packed with tools making editing your travel photographs quick and easy.
+Adobe Lightroom is a fantastic editing tool and packed with features making editing your travel photographs quick and easy.
 As well as editing your photographs you may want to learn more on how to capture awesome photographs.
 You’ll find heaps of tips techniques on my page Travel Photography.